 At the oral exam, the student will give a critical presentation and reflection on the project report, followed by further examination in issues raised in the report or the oral presentation.

-Re-examination: At the re-exam is the student allowed to improve the oral presentation
+Re-examination: The re-exam will be based on the original report, improvements of the report and an improved oral presentation.